 Research experience (in addition to the undergraduate project) in a branch of psychology or a related discipline can also be relevant if it gives some direct involvement in a clinical area e.g. where it involves direct contact with users of clinical psychology services, or where the results of the research are clinically applicable.
 This does not mean that you must have held a research post.
 This sort of experience can often be gained in a clinical post (e.g. where clinically-related research and service evaluation are undertaken).

 The links provided below are suggestions of where to look for relevant work; they do not indicate any endorsement or recommendation by the Clearing House.
 This is not intended as an exhaustive or definitive list and other websites may also be useful.

 It is a good idea to have experience of how services operate in the UK if you are applying for NHS places.
-(People currently training as clinical psychologists are employed by the NHS.
-These arrangements may be amended for candidates entering training in 2020, but this is unclear at this stage.
-Please see the Funding page for more information.)
 So, for applications for NHS places, experience from other countries should preferably be supplemented by experience in the UK.